noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

   a post-processing task
 * Functions can be use :strong:`only` with the :literal:`flat`
   representation
-* When a function is used together with other aliases, these are used for grouping purposes.
+* When a function is used together with other targets, these are used for grouping purposes.
 For example:
   :literal:`select=sname,max(smetadata.capacity),min(smetadata.capacity)`
   will return the parking lots with the highest and lowest number of